pew/hello/README.md

 hello
 =====

-collection of ~~stolen~~ things from teh internetz I need to remember here.
+collection of some ~~stolen~~ things from teh internetz I need to remember here.